ruien0630/teamfyp/output_md/Singapura Finance - Annual Report 2021.md

 ## Chart 3c: Percentage of employee turnover by age group

 ![Image](output_md\Singapura Finance - Annual Report 2021_artifacts\image_000039_15cba756bfa9c066081c62365adc6821dee527581e9f38003bebf8f31b94be09.png)
-**Description**: The image is a pie chart illustrating the percentage of employee turnover by age group for the fiscal year 2021.
-It shows that 58% of employee turnover is in the 30-50 years old age group, 30% is in the under 30 years old age group, and 12% is in the over 50 years old age group.
-The pie chart uses different shades of purple and gray to represent the different age groups.
+**Description**: The image shows a pie chart illustrating the percentage of employee turnover by age group for FY2021, where 58% of employee turnover comes from those aged 30-50 years old, 30% from those under 30 years old, and 12% from those over 50 years old.

 Chart 3d: Percentage of employee turnover by gender

 ![Image](output_md\Singapura Finance - Annual Report 2021_artifacts\image_000040_9b27bbd58b1985ecf80479d550904fba6c23dc60e6d18149a6d395dc1b85e59e.png)
-**Description**: The image is a pie chart illustrating the percentage of employee turnover by gender for the fiscal year 2021.
-It shows that 73% of employee turnover was attributed to females, while 27% was attributed to males.
+**Description**: The image is a pie chart that shows the percentage of employee turnover by gender for FY2021.
+The chart is divided into two sections: one representing females, with 73% of the turnover, and one representing males, with 27% of the turnover.
+The female section is colored a shade of purple, while the male section is grey.

 For  talent  retention,  the  HODs  engage  our  employees actively,  and  conduct  annual  performance  appraisals. who  may  require  corrective  actions.
 HODs  are  also to assess their capability and competencies.
 Rewards in the  form  of  performance  bonus  and  merit  increment/ talents.
 To motivate our employees, SFL's recreation club distributes goodies with a message from CEO to encourage our employees and to promote their well-being.